Want to connect? Select someone below to view their profile.

 Although flexible and agile working have been buzzwords in employment law for a few years now, the pandemic has forced it onto the agenda of all organisations, whatever their size, structure, sector or location.

-Despite the lockdowns and restrictions placing unprecedented demands on both employers and employees, many have adapted very well and are now looking to continue with a more hybrid working model despite the government’s announcement that people will no longer be advised to work from home and can return to the workplace.
+Despite the lockdowns and restrictions placing unprecedented demands on both employers and employees, many have adapted very well and are now looking to continue with a more hybrid working model, despite the end of the restrictions.

 As well as the obvious benefits to both employers and employees of continuing to combine working from home with going into the office and more flexible hours, there are employment law and other legal implications that employers will need to consider.